Competition for Solar Tax Equity Is Reaching a Fever Pitch

 Naturally, an increase in the corporate tax rate would increase solar tax equity investors' tax liabilities.

-If Joe Biden wins the U.S. presidential election, and his administration successfully increases the corporate income tax rate from 21 to 28 percent, as has been suggested by the campaign, more major investors would be amenable to increasing their solar tax equity investments.
+If Joe Biden wins the U.S. presidential election and his administration successfully increases the corporate income tax rate from 21 to 28 percent, as has been suggested by the campaign, more major investors would be amenable to increasing their solar tax equity investments.

-If Biden were to win the election and the Democratic Party were to win a majority in the Senate, there would also be more momentum behind various proposed changes to the ITC.
+If Biden wins the election and the Democratic Party wins a majority in the Senate, there would also be more momentum behind various proposed changes to the federal Investment Tax Credit.
 One potential scenario could see the ITC modified to a “refundable” credit that would go directly to the sponsor, reducing the need for sponsors to monetize the tax benefits through external tax equity investors.

-There are still many unknowns with either of these policy proposals.
+There are still many unknowns associated with both of these policy proposals, however.

 Market balance is in the future